cobaye49/wallpaper-scheduler/README.md

-# Wallpaper Scheduler for GNOME (Fedora)
+# Wallpaper Scheduler for GNOME

-Wallpaper Scheduler is a simple automation tool for GNOME desktop environments (like Fedora Workstation) that changes your wallpaper automatically based on the time of day.
+Wallpaper Scheduler is a simple automation tool for GNOME desktop environments that changes your wallpaper automatically based on the time of day.

 How it works: